WeblateOrg/weblate/docs/install.rst

 On upgrade to version 0.7 you should run :program:`./manage.py syncdb` to setup new tables and :program:`./manage.py rebuild_index` to build index for fulltext search.

+On upgrade to version 0.8 you should run :program:`./manage.py syncdb` to setup new tables and :program:`./manage.py rebuild_index` to rebuild index for fulltext search.